MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-the-guest-lifecycle-new-project.md

 ::: zone pivot="identity-governance-guest-offboard"

-## Offboarding: Seamlessly secure your environment by efficiently offboarding guest users.
+## Offboarding: Seamlessly secure your environment by efficiently offboarding business partners and external users.
 Offboarding of guest users is a critical aspect of identity and access management, helping to maintain security, compliance, and operational efficiency within your organization.
-Offboarding for guest accounts can be broken down in to 2 main parts when considering developing a process.
-These are:
+Offboarding for business partners and external users can be broken down in to the following:

-1. Develop an offboarding process to get guests out of your systems.
+1. Develop an offboarding process to remove external users from your systems.
-2. Perform reviews to ensure that guest accounts no longer have access.
+2. Develop an offboarding process to remove external partners.

 ### Develop an offboarding process